 Are bedding and towels provided?

 Yes, we have a washing machine, dryer, an iron and ironing board, and a hairdryer available for guests.
 We also have a drying room, which is perfect if you've spent the day canoeing and your kit is soaked.

 Are meals included?

 The standard price is for self-catering accommodation.
-However, we do offer a light self-service breakfast of toast, cereal, juice, tea and coffee is available as a free added extra.
-Please note this doesn't apply to whole hostel bookings.
-You can also help yourself to tea and coffee throughout the day.
+We currently don't offer any breakfast, but you can also help yourself to tea and coffee throughout the day.